 It can be really confusing the belief that dogs have a real sense of time.
-Recent research tried to show that dogs do have a sense of time because they know when their owners are coming home.
+Recent research showed that dogs have a sense of time because they know when their owners are coming home.

 Other experts relate that apparent sense of time to their acute sense of smell.

-Also, dogs are capable of identifying habitual activities typical of their beloved owners.
-To put it simply, they seemingly learn their owner’s routine; they know when they get up and go for a walk and when it’s time to come back, especially when their owners have been away for long and their particular human smell has disappeared from home.
+Also, dogs can identify habitual activities typical of their beloved owners.
+Simply put, they seemingly learn their owner’s routine; they know when they get up and go for a walk and when it’s time to come back, especially when their owners have been away for a long and their particular human smell has disappeared from home.